alpernakin/Download-App-Container/README.md

 ### Map Behaviour

-The map behaviour considers that the database may store **big data** (tested with 16.1 millions of documents).
+The map behaviour considers that the database may store **big data**.
+The map page has been tested with 16.7 millions of download data in two years of period.
 Therefore, the cases have been implemented regarding the overloading issues.

 ### Data Loading Cases